JohnSnowLabs/spark-nlp/docs/_posts/Cabir40/2023-03-15-ner_anatomy_pipeline_en.md

 Neck: No lymphadenopathy.
 Chest: Clear.
 Abdomen: Positive bowel sounds and soft.
 Dermatologic: She has got redness along the lateral portion of her right great toe, but no bleeding or oozing.
 Some dryness of her skin.
-Her toenails themselves are very short and even on her left foot and her left great toe the toenails are very short'''
+Her toenails themselves are very short and even on her left foot and her left great toe the toenails are very short.'''

 result = pipeline.fullAnnotate(text)
 ```